fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-4-2.md

 This check is fairly conservative for the most part, so if you have received an error about this, it is likely an issue in the code.

-A big thanks to our external contributor [Jonas Hübotter](https://github.com/jonhue) for [their pull request](https://github.com/microsoft/TypeScript/pull/41928)!
+A big thanks to our external contributor [Jonas Hübotter ↗](https://github.com/jonhue) for [their pull request ↗](https://github.com/microsoft/TypeScript/pull/41928)!

 ## `--noPropertyAccessFromIndexSignature` {#--nopropertyaccessfromindexsignature}